 text from www.eldoradohillschamber.org

 Elk Grove lies 15 miles south of the California State Capitol, 92 miles northeast of San Francisco, and 15 miles north of Galt.
 Two of California’s major highways, Interstate 5 and Highway 99 pass through Elk Grove.
 Our neighbors include Sacramento County’s Vineyard area, the rural communities of Wilton, Sloughhouse, Franklin, and Rancho Murieta, and close to mountains, and San Francisco Bay Area.
 A place where business and quality of life meet, City of Elk Grove.

 text from www.elkgroveca.com

-Fair Oaks was part of the the original 1844 Mexican Land Grant, Rancho San Juan.
+Fair Oaks was part of the original 1844 Mexican Land Grant, Rancho San Juan.
 This land grant also encompassed much of the adjacent communities, giving this larger area a common heritage.
-The are we know as Fair Oaks was first developed in 1895 as a Sunset Colony of the Howard and Wilson Publishing Company of Chicago.
+The area we know as Fair Oaks was first developed in 1895 as a Sunset Colony of the Howard and Wilson Publishing Company of Chicago.
 The early colonists, many with academic educations or agricultural experience, applied their skills, energies and capital to the development of the new town while enjoying this beautiful new territory.

 text from www.fairoakschamber.com